-This 6-day Pregnancy Yoga course will give you the tools and the inspiration to confidently teach mothers-to-be in specialised Pregnancy classes as well as in general classes.
+This 5-day Pregnancy Yoga course will give you the tools and the inspiration to confidently teach mothers-to-be in specialised Pregnancy classes as well as in general classes.

-You can read more about our Bursary programme and apply HERE
+You can read more about eligibility for our Bursary programme and apply HERE

 The training is focused on how yoga and childbirth education can be integrated for health and well-being through the different stages of pregnancy.
 We will explore the principles of anatomy and physiology, safety issues, and the spirituality and emotional experience at this stage of a woman’s life cycle.
 Through the processes of discussion, experiential work, assignments and yoga practice, students will learn to support and empower pregnant women on their path to motherhood.

 - 5 days with Alexa Dean and Special Guests

 - Includes a 1-hour 1-1 with Alexa via Zoom

 - Includes option to attend 2 of Alexa’s pregnancy classes at the Shala